OpenWaterFoundation/cdss-app-snodas-tools/doc-user-mkdocs-project/docs/data/overview.md

 ## Input Zone Dataset: Watershed Basins

-The SNODAS tools calculate zonal snowpack statistics on the SNODAS SWE daily grids.
+The SNODAS Tools calculate zonal snowpack statistics on the SNODAS SWE daily grids.
 Zonal statistics are statistics calculated by zone where the zones are defined by an input zone dataset and the values are defined by a raster grid.
 The raster grid is [the daily SNODAS SWE grid](#snodas-data-grids).
 The input zone dataset is a watershed basin boundary shapefile.
 One set of daily